-On October 17, 1997, Prime Financial Corporation ( "Prime"), a subsidiary of the Company, borrowed from SBL, a corporation wholly owned by the spouse and children of Jack E. Golsen, Chairman of the Board and President of the Company, the principal amount of \$3 million (the "Prime Loan" ) on an unsecured basis and payable on demand, with interest payable monthly in arrears at a variable interest rate equal to the Wall Street Journal

-Prime Rate plus 2% per annum.
+On October 17, 1997, Prime Financial Corporation ("Prime"), a subsidiary of the Company, borrowed from SBL, a corporation wholly owned by the spouse and children of Jack E. Golsen, Chairman of the Board and President of the Company, the principal amount of \$3,000,000 (the "Prime Loan") on an unsecured basis and payable on demand, with interest payable monthly in arrears at a variable interest rate equal to the Wall Street Journal Prime Rate plus 2% per annum.
+The purpose of the loan was to assist the Company by providing additional liquidity.
 The Company has guaranteed the Prime Loan.
-SBL had previously proposed purchasing a new series of the Company's voting convertible preferred stock.
+SBL had initially proposed purchasing three (3) million shares of a new series of the Company's voting convertible preferred stock for \$3,000,000.
 During the period that such proposal was being considered by a special committee of the Board of Directors of the Company, SBL entered into the Prime Loan to assist the Company's liquidity.
-The proposal to purchase a new series of preferred stock has been withdrawn by SBL and SBL and the Company agreed that SBL would continue the Prime Loan on an unsecured basis payable on demand and at an annual rate of interest of 10 3/4%.
-During 1997, \$79,600 in interest was paid on the Prime Loan, and as of April 15, 1998, the unpaid principal balance of the Prime Loan was \$2.7 million.
+The proposal to purchase a new series of preferred stock has been withdrawn by SBL, and SBL and the Company agreed that SBL would continue the Prime Loan on an unsecured basis, payable on demand and at an annual rate of interest of 10 3/4%.
+During 1998, \$400,000 in principal and \$278,000 in interest was paid on this Prime Loan, and as of April 15, 1999, the unpaid principal balance on the Prime Loan was \$2,600,000.
+In April, 1999, at the request of Prime and the Company, SBL agreed to modify the demand note to make such a term note with a maturity date no earlier than April 16, 2000.
+This modification would involve a principal reduction of \$300,000 and possibly the provision of security for the remaining balance.